Fedihosting-Foundation-Forks/fep/fep/c7d3/fep-c7d3.md

 The object is considered authentic if any of the following conditions are met:

-- It was fetched from the location that has the same origin as its owner's ID.
+1. It was fetched from the location that has the same origin as its owner's ID.
-- It was delivered to inbox and the request contained a valid [HTTP signature][HttpSig] created by the owner.
+2. It was delivered to inbox and the request contained a valid [HTTP signature][HttpSig] created using a key whose owner has the same origin as the object owner.
-- It contains a valid [FEP-8b32] integrity proof created by its owner.
+3. It contains a valid [FEP-8b32] integrity proof created using a key whose owner has the same origin as the object owner.

 If none of these conditions are met, the object MUST be discarded.